mavaddat-javid-education/Red-DiscordBot/docs/getting_started.rst

 .. _getting-started-interact:

 -----------------
-Interact with Red
+Interact with Edu
 -----------------

-As a chatbot, you interact with Red via the Discord text channels (not from the command prompt).
+As a chatbot, you interact with Edu via the Discord text channels (not from the command prompt).
 To send commands to the bot, you will have to use the prefix you set before, followed by the command you want to use.
 For example, if your prefix is ``!``, you will execute your command like this: